j-ntambwe/weather-app/README.md

 # weather-app
-Responsible weather app using Openweathermap Api to retrieve and display weather information.
+Responsive weather app using Openweathermap Api to retrieve and display weather information.